SarahKay99/automatic-quiz-prototype/README.md

   ================================================

-  Now you'll be tested on the self-given definitions of "mitochondria", "organism", "Golgi Bodies", "Nucleus" and "Endoplasmic Reticulum!"! **You need at least 5 definitions for the program to work.**
+  Now you'll be tested on the definitions of "mitochondria", "organism", "Golgi Bodies", "Nucleus" and "Endoplasmic Reticulum"! **You need at least 5 definitions for the program to work.**

   However, you won't be tested on the last two lines: they are just notes you took.